K & N Off Road ?

 Take the soiled filter off the frame (so filter only) and add dishwash goo, plenty, on the In- and Outside.

-Massage & squeeze (never ever wring!!!!) the filter until the dishwash & dirt & old filter oil are all very (very!) properly mixed, then put the filter down and instantly grab & hug your misses/mistress/GF/partner (one has to remain PC for the few if any fruitcakes present here, ahem BRP smile ) because your hands will be super-filthy!
-If you've not done this job yet you dunno what I'm talking about Bump
+Massage & squeeze (never ever wring!!!!) the filter until the dishwash & dirt & old filter oil are all very (very!) properly mixed, then put the filter down and instantly grab & hug your misses/mistress/GF/partner (one has to remain PC for the few if any fruitcakes present here, ahem ) because your hands will be super-filthy!
+If you've not done this job yet you dunno what I'm talking about

 Clean all (hands automatically included) under a running tap (lukewarm's best) until you end up with 'all clean', and of course the filter is too because you massage & squeeze it all the time.
 This means that also the inside of the foam is clean, which of course is what you're after.